Table of Contents

 This section of the food pyramid relates to meals consumed inside or outside of the home.

 For people with IBD, it’s recommended to eat homemade meals at least 5 days per week and limit consumption of processed foods, baked goods, and foods containing additives.

-Be sure to check ingredient labels on packaged foods you purchase from the grocery store as these additives often appear in many common foods that may surprise you.
+Be sure to check ingredient labels on packaged foods as these additives often appear in many common foods that may surprise you.
 If consuming processed foods, choose the ones made from simple ingredients.

 Priority 4 - Choose a variety of proteins

 This section is all about sources of protein like chicken, fish, nuts, and seeds.

 The guide recommends choosing white meat chicken more often than other sources of animal protein if possible.

 Five servings of nuts and seeds (use seed or nut butters if better tolerated) are recommended per week as is 2-3 servings (portion size equivalent to about a deck of cards) of fatty fish such as salmon, arctic char, herring, mackerel, sardines, or trout.
 It’s important to limit fish high in mercury, including: escolar, marline, orange roughy, shark, swordfish, and albacore (white) tuna.
 Canned light tuna has less mercury than albacore.